-Dr. Jack Price, Associate Professor of Pediatrics, Baylor College of Medicine; Pediatric Cardiologist at Texas Children's Hospital; and a member of the Myocarditis Foundation Board of Directors.
+Dr. Jack Price, Professor of Pediatrics, Baylor College of Medicine; Pediatric Cardiologist and member of the Heart Failure and Transplant Team at Texas Children's Hospital; and a member of the Myocarditis Foundation Board of Directors, serving as our Pediatric Medical Director.

-Dr. Leslie Cooper, Chair of the Mayo Clinic Enterprise Dept. of Cardiovascular Medicine; founder and former president of the Myocarditis Foundation who continues to serve on our Board of Directors.
+Dr. Leslie Cooper, Chair of the Cardiovascular Department of Medicine at Mayo Clinic, Jacksonville, Florida; Co-founder and former president of the Myocarditis Foundation who continues to serve on our Board of Directors as our Medical Director.